iampetlovers/mObywatel-mirror/README.md

 The original source code was made publicly available by COI.
 This mirror was created to ensure better accessibility for the developer community.
 *Few files may be missing!*

-[!IMPORTANT] NO part of this repository belongs to me.
+NO part of this repository belongs to me.

 ```
 Copyright (c) 2025 Centralny Ośrodek Informatyki